microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Goal

-In challenge 1 you will prepare your Azure Environemnt for onboarding of existing Windows- and Linux Servers and onboard them to Azure Arc.
+In challenge 1 you will prepare your Azure environemnt for onboarding of existing Windows- and Linux servers and onboard them to Azure Arc.

 ### Actions

-* Create all necessary Azure Resources
+* Create all necessary Azure resources
   * Resource Group (Name: mh-arc-servers-rg)
   * Service Principal (Name: mh-arc-servers-sp)
-* Enable required Resource Provider
+* Enable required Resource Providers
-* Prep existing Server Operating System on-prem
+* Prep existing server operating system on-prem
-* Onboard existing Server to Azure Arc
+* Onboard existing server to Azure Arc

 ### Success criteria

-* You created an Azure Resource Group
+* You created an Azure resource group
-* You created an Service Principal with the required role membership
+* You created an service principal with the required role membership
 * Prepared successfully an existing Server OS
-* Onboarded Server OS is visible in the Azure Arc plane in the Azure Portal
+* Onboarded server is visible in the Azure Arc plane in the Azure Portal

 ### Learning resources